Dhatri024/HinglishCodeSwitch-Syntax/Docs/data_dictionary.md

 | **Role** | Session Foreign Key |

 **Description:**
-Cryptographic session-level identifier generated via MD5-seeded UUID construction, linking all turn records belonging to a single conversational session.
-Multiple `record_id` values may share a `session_id` when a conversation session is captured across multiple sequential turns.
+Session-level UUID identifier used to group records belonging to the same conversational session.
+Multiple records may share a session_id when they belong to the same multi-turn interaction.

 **Usage Notes:**
 - Group by `session_id` to reconstruct full multi-turn conversation